Aleksandr Milyukov: Second edition

 Despite the harsh statements in his address, Milyukov, the next year, invited Grigoriev to his magazine Svetoch.
 The situation with A. V. Druzhinin was more complicated.
 Druzhinin was considered a supporter of the theory of “pure art.”
 The principles of the supporter of “pure art” determined his approach to A. P. Milyukov's book.
 Druzhinin was the editor of the magazine Library for Reading, and his editorial about Milyukov's book was programmatic in nature.
 The critic analyzed the reasons for Milyukov's assessments and tried to stand above the battle between the Slavophiles (N. P. Gilyarov-Platonov) and the zapadniki.
 Both opposing groups, Druzhinin reproached, for their party narrowness and lack of a large-scale view of Russian folklore, as a result of which both Slavophiles and Westerners were equally far from a true understanding of Russian folk poetry.
-Thus, the main reproach Druzhinin had against Alexander Petrovich consisted in the one-sided criticism of Milyukov, which completely eliminated from his work the question of the poetic properties of folk art.
+Thus, the main reproach Druzhinin had against Alexander Petrovich consisted in the one-sided criticism of Milyukov, which eliminated from his work the question of the poetic properties of folk art.
 In the heat of the polemic, he failed to show the diversity and multidimensional nature of folk poetry and its enduring aesthetic value.

 However, two years after the controversy, in 1860, the renowned educator V. I. Vodovozov wrote: "Mr. Milyukov's book is still the only attempt at a historical review of all our poetry, and, although it was not intended by the author as a guide for students, it has served as a resource for many in teaching Russian literature".
 The publication of the third edition of Milyukov's book in 1864 did not provoke as vigorous a discussion as in 1858.
 Summarizing the previously expressed opinions, the magazine Niva in the year of the writer's death concluded: "A specialist in Russian literature, he is known for his book Essay on the History of Russian Poetry, published in 1847, which for half a century served as a guide for young students to familiarize themselves with Russian literature and still occupies an honorable place in pedagogical literature.
 In this first serious work, Milyukov demonstrated remarkable critical insight, a deep understanding of the tasks of criticism, and no small degree of independence in evaluating authors".

 While Soviet critics denied Milyukov the right to be considered a follower of V. G. Belinsky, critics of the late 19th century made the opposite claim.
 For example, S. A. Vengerov, author of the Critical and Biographical Dictionary of Russian Writers and Scientists from the Beginning of Russian Education to Our Days (1889), wrote: "Milyukov slavishly follows Belinsky, and the misunderstanding of folk poetry, as we know, is one of the great flaws of the renowned critic."
 In other words, Milyukov was criticized both for insufficient adherence to Belinsky's ideas and for excessive divergence from them.